TehNatha/ywca-chapter02/generators/app/templates/_README.md

     <tr>
       <th>Variables 4</th>
       <td>
-        A parameter `n` is passed into the function.
+        A parameter <code>n</code> is passed into the function.
 Return the parameter.
       </td>
     </tr>
     <tr>